qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 Service area (from point)
 -------------------------
-Starting from a point, returns all the substrings of lines on a network that can be reached within a distance or a time.
-This allows to evaluate accessibilty within a network, eg what are the places I can navigate to on a road network without spending a cost greater than a given value (the cost can be a distance or a time).
+Starting from a point, returns all the substrings of lines on a network that can be reached within a given distance or time.
+This allows the evaluation of accessibility within a network, eg what are the places I can navigate to on a road network without spending a cost greater than a given value (the cost can be distance or time).

 Parameters
 ..........